awsdocs/aws-go-developer-guide/doc_source/s3-examples-encryption.rst

   them to a bucket.
 Once you configure a bucket with this option, every object that you upload--from that point on--is encrypted.

-* You can have Amazon S3 encrypt an object when you upload it to a bucket.
+* You can encrypt objects yourself before you upload them to a bucket.
   The disadvantage with this approach is that you can still upload objects that are not encrypted.
+  We don't show this approach in the documentation.

 * You can have Amazon S3 reject objects that you attempt to upload to a bucket without requesting Amazon S3 encrypt the items.